phelps-sg/meso-alert/README.md

 The server application can be run in three different modes:

 1. development mode,
-2. production mode in staging environment, and
+2. production mode in staging environment,
-3. production mode in the production environment.
+3. production mode in the production environment, and
+4. functional testing mode.

 To build and run the server in development mode (1), from the project root directory run: